Home / Clientside & SDKs

 Usage

-To render Secure Inputs in your UI, you will need to set up elements to hold each field.
+You must set up elements to hold each field to render Secure Inputs in your UI.
 You can then initialize the JavaScript library to populate those elements with input fields via iframes.

 Fetch a Client Token

-First, you will need to obtain a client token from your server using the generatePaymentCardClientToken mutation (docs).
-When generating the client token, you will need to provide the Payment Card ID of the card you will render.
+First, you must obtain a client token from your server using the generatePaymentCardClientToken mutation.
+When generating the client token, you must provide the Payment Card ID of the card you will render.

 The resulting token can be safely provided to your client and passed to the Highnote JavaScript SDK.
-It is only valid for 10 minutes but can be used multiple times within that period.
-Once the token has expired, you will need to generate a new one if you wish to re-render the payment card details.
+It is only valid for 10 minutes but can be used multiple times.
+Once the token has expired, you must generate a new one to re-render the payment card details.

 Prepare Your HTML

-You will need to provide the Secure Inputs with the elements you want to render iframes for.
-The following fields are supported for secure inputs:
+You must provide the Secure Inputs with the elements you want to render iframes for.
+The following fields are supported for Secure Inputs:

 • PIN